mohamedkaram400/laravel-api-response/README.md

   "pagination": {}
 }
 ```
+---

-## 🧑‍💻 Author
+## 👤 Author
 ### Mohamed Karam
-Backend Developer | Laravel
+Backend Developer — Laravel & Modern PHP

+---

-## 📄 License
+## 🛡️ License

-This project is open-source and licensed under the MIT License.
+This project is licensed under the [MIT License](LICENSE).
+You are free to use, modify, and share this project with proper attribution.